 Wat Pha Lat was a resting place for pilgrims on their way to Wat Phra That Doi Suthep.
 Luang Yonakarn Phichit decided to construct a place of worship and a resting place for pilgrims to worship and meditate.
 This explains the unusual design of the pavilion, which was constructed probably in the early 20th century.

-Restoration of the Ho Phra Chao Rim Nam
+The reconstruction of Ho Phra Chao Rim Nam

 References for this article